rhel-labs/learn-katacoda/sql-server-cstore/step4.md

 Tracing on-CPU time...
 Hit Ctrl-C to end.
 </pre>

 >**Note:** Hit Ctrl-C to end tracing.

-**Switch to main terminal**
+You should not see any output yet since there is no workload running in SQL Server.

-Now, let's run the column store query and trace the CPU performance.
-We are running sqlcmd as a background task.
+Let's retry, by running the column store query and tracing the CPU performance.
+In the command below, we are running sqlcmd as a background task, and monitoring CPU performance using cpudist.

 `/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -i ~/Scripts/CSIndex.sql | grep 'columnstore index' &; /usr/share/bcc/tools/cpudist -p ```systemctl status mssql-server.service --no-pager | grep '/opt/mssql/bin/sqlservr' | sed -n 2p | cut -c14-18``` `{{execute T2}}